 We charge hourly in quarter hour increments with minimum 1 hour travel charges.
-There is a two-hour minimum on all moves.
+There is a two-hour minimum on all moves from September-May and a three-hour minimum from June-August.
 Example; a move from Arlington to Arlington which begins at 9:00 AM and ends at 12:00 PM will be 4 hours, 3 hours of moving plus 1 hour of travel.
-Long distance moves are charged with a flat quote tariff process.
+Long distance moves are quoted under our assigned tariffs.

 With years of piano moving experience, we welcome the challenge of moving any piano from upright spinets to grands.
 Your piano can be moved as part of a complete household move included in the charge of a move, or as a single item.
 Please call MMM for hourly rates on single piano moves.
 (Based on facility of access to and from moving locations, i.e. challenging stairwells.)
 We require a picture of pianos to be moved in addition to type and total height before scheduling a piano move.

 There is a $100 deposit required for holding local moves scheduled from May 1 – August 31.
 We also require a 10% deposit for long distance moves throughout the year.

 From June 1 to August 31 we require 24 hours before actual move day/time notice to be able to adjust our schedule.
 Deposits will apply towards the final charges unless customers reschedule or cancel moves after our minimum time notice.
 Changes made after 24 hours will forfeit the $100 deposit and not be deducted from the final charges.